 Some people with ADHD may seem hung up on certain ideas or thoughts because they have difficulty shifting their focus and regulating emotions.

 Adults tend to struggle the most with: finishing tasks, staying on task (focused), remembering details, being attentive, and lack of drive or enthusiasm.

-.
 The reason for this is that adults are often distracted by other things.
-For example, it's easy for them to be tempted away from their tasks by social media or television if they aren't
+For example, it's easy for them to be tempted away from their tasks by social media or television.

 Continue reading to learn what we believe is the best treatment combination for adults with ADHD.

 Children with ADHD usually have similar symptoms as adults.
 Sadly, if left undiagnosed, they may be labelled as 'not interested in school' or 'the class clown'.